 Transporting marijuana in Indiana is highly illegal.
 Because marijuana is illegal both federally and in the state, it is illegal to possess any amount of marijuana within the state’s borders.
 If transporting marijuana from one marijuana-legal state to another, please be sure to avoid Indiana roadways to prevent legal action.

 By no means is it legal or okay to drive while under the influence of marijuana.
 Besides having impaired your motor functions, legally it is considered a DUI.
 If pulled over, cops are allowed to test your motor skills with extensive tests and if deemed impaired, they are legally allowed to search your vehicle for substances.
 Please refrain from driving impaired for your sake and other’s safety.

 Despite legalization efforts in certain states, driving across state lines puts you into federal jurisdiction.
 Although Indiana is surrounded by multiple states with legalized cannabis, getting caught transporting weed across state boundaries is often considered trafficking, in addition to being charged with possession.
 Jail time instantly skyrockets as well do the fines associated with being caught.
 Please think twice about what is in your car when you decide to drive across state lines.

 Growing marijuana is highly prohibited in Indiana.
-Growing weed is considered as the same offense as selling weed in the eyes of Indiana’s eyes.
+Growing weed is considered the same offense as selling weed in the state of Indiana’s eyes.
 Growing anything less than 30 grams is a misdemeanor with a $5,000 fine.
 Anything more than 30 grams is considered a felony with over $10,000 in fines.